tilt-dev/tilt.build/blog/_posts/2021-05-26-wip-vs-harness.md

 In the #tilt chat last week, `renaudguerin` asked:

-> I’m the new DevOps guy in a small startup, and migrating us away from broken
+> I’m the new DevOps guy in a small startup, and migrating us [...]
-> in-house tooling towards a more modern GitOps workflow (ArgoCD/CodeFresh), and
+> towards a more modern GitOps workflow (ArgoCD/CodeFresh), and
 > local k8s dev environments (either Skaffold or garden.io, tilt.dev ...)
 >
 > But how do you bridge the gap between the two ?